ShangyiGuo/ShangyiGuo-github-zixi/content/home/experience.md

         * Read masses of papers with regard to the III-V nanowires and participated weekly group meetings.
         * Working on the project now with Postdoc and PhD students.

-  - title: Design & development of a multifunctional passive filter for test circuits of 2D systems
+  - title: Design and development of a multifunctional passive filter for test circuits of 2D systems
     company: Instructed by Professor.
 Zhe Wang, School of Physics
     company_url: ''
     location: Xian jiaotong University